20 Budget Bedroom Decor Ideas That Create Your Dream Space

 Define Zones with Strategic Rug Placement

-13. Add Ambiance with Candles and Scent
+13. Set the Mood with Candles and Scent

 A cozy bedroom scene with candles and a diffuser, creating a warm and inviting ambiance.